-Value Definition -1 INAPPLICABLE Question was not asked due to skip pattern. -7 REFUSED Question was asked and respondent refused to answer question. -8 DK Question was asked and respondent did not know answer. -9 NOT ASCERTAINED Interviewer did not record the data. -13 VALUE SUPPRESSED Data suppressed. -14 NOT YET TAKEN/USED Respondent answered that the medicine has not yet been used.
+Value Definition -1 -7 INAPPLICABLE REFUSED Question was not asked due to skip pattern.
+Question was asked and respondent refused to -8 DK answer question.
+Question was asked and respondent did not know answer. -9 NOT ASCERTAINED Interviewer did not record the data. -13 VALUE SUPPRESSED Data suppressed. -14 NOT YET TAKEN/USED Respondent answered that the medicine has not yet been used.

 Generally, values of -1, -7, -8 and -9 have not been edited on this file.
+However, this is not true if the pharmacist determined a prescription drug name to be a confidentiality risk.
+In these instances, generally, -9 was replaced for the drug name determined a confidentiality risk.
 The values of -1 and -9 can be edited by analysts by following the skip patterns in the questionnaire.
 The value of -13 was assigned when originally reported HC data were suppressed because imputed versions of the variable are available on the Public Use File.
-The value -14 was a valid value only for the variable representing the year the respondent reported having first used the medicine (RXBEGYR).
-RXBEGYR= -14 means that when the interviewer asked the respondent the year he/she first started using the medicine, he/she responded that he/she had not yet starting using the medicine.
+The value -14 was a valid value only for the variable representing the year the respondent reported having first used the medicine (RXBEGYRX).
+RXBEGYRX= -14 means that when the interviewer asked the respondent the year he/she first started using the medicine, he/she responded that he/she had not yet starting using the medicine.

-A copy of the Household Component questionnaire can be found on the World Wide Web at http://meps.ahrq.gov and clicking on the link in the Prescribed Medicines box.
+A copy of the Household Component questionnaire can be found on the World Wide Web at http://meps.ahrq.gov/ and clicking on the link in the Prescribed Medicines box.

-2.3 Codebook Format
+2.4 Codebook Format